tyleragreen/tyleragreen-site/_posts/2016-04-03-bike-share-has-arrived-in-fort-collins.md

 The bike even had a bell and basket in front!
 I saw another bike share user put the U-lock in a slot on the back rack so I did the same.
 It jiggled a bit while the bike was in motion, so I wonder if some rubber could be added to create a more peaceful ride.

-I&#8217;m not quite sure what I did to relock the key box when I returned the bike.
+I'm not quite sure what I did to relock the key box when I returned the bike.
 I locked the U-lock back up to the station, but could not get the key box to close.
 The sign on the bike says to re-enter your code if you can&#8217;t get the box to lock, and I did this and was eventually able to hear the box relock, but I don&#8217;t think it was because of me re-entering the code.
 If you understand the inputs and feedback of this system, please let me know!

 <div style="width: 686px" class="wp-caption alignnone">
   <img src="http://i2.wp.com/www.tyleragreen.com/blog_files/2016-04-foco-bikeshare/bikeshare2.jpg?resize=676%2C901" alt="The keypad on the back rack of the bike." data-recalc-dims="1" />